Thrush - children and adults

-- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medications to suppress your immune system.
+- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medicines to suppress your immune system.

-If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to avoid repeat infections.
+If you get thrush often, your provider may recommend taking antifungal medicine on a regular basis to keep thrush from coming back.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.